 This funding is open Squad rider clinics conducted from 1 January to 1 December 2018.
 Activities conducted outside these dates will NOT be eligible for funding.

-All follow-up paperwork and invoices are required to be submitted to EQ by 1 December 2018, failure to do so may result in any monies being forfeited.
+Please note: All follow-up paperwork and invoices are required to be submitted to EQ by 1 December 2018, failure to do so may result in any monies being forfeited.

 This application form is for EQ Sport Committees (DQ, EVQ & JQ only)